Apple released the Swift programming language back in 2014 to replace Objective C.

-You need to have a Sources directory with main.swift file in it.
+You need to have a Sources directory with a main.swift file in it.

 Now use the below command to compile it:

 This will give you the executable program in .build/debug/Hello.
-Run the program and you will see Hello, world printed in the output:
+You can either run

 Well, as I had said in the beginning, this tutorial is not going to teach you Swift programming.
 This is more of getting started with Swift in Linux with configuration and settings.

-Since you have just made your first program on Swift in Linux, I advise you to follow other tutorials and documentations on official Swift website.
+Since you have just made your first program on Swift in Linux, I advise you to follow other tutorials and documentation on the official Swift website.